savonarola/emqx/apps/emqx_durable_timer/README.md

 - This application only guarantees that the events are executed _later_ than the specified timeout.
   There are no guarantees about the earliest time of execution.

-- These timers aren't lightweight.
+- These timers are not lightweight.
-  Operations with the timers involve `emqx_durable_storage` transactions that cause disk I/O and network replication.
+  Operations with the timers involve `emqx_durable_storage` transactions that cause disk I/O and sending data over network.

 - Code may be executed on an arbitrary node.
   There are no guarantees that timer will fire on the same node that created it.
-  However, canceling or overwriting the timer should be done on the node that create it.

-- There might be duplication of events
+- Events may fire multiple times.

 ## TODO